20 Effective Ways of Domestic Violence Prevention

 Domestic violence is a topical challenge all over the world, and in this article, we mention some ways to prevent domestic violence.
 Though it mostly affects women and girls, men and boys are also not spared.

-The current coronavirus pandemic has led to an increase in the number of global domestic abuse/violence cases.
+The coronavirus pandemic has led to an increase in the number of global domestic abuse/violence cases.
 The UN and others continue to call for a reduction in domestic violence.
 However, those calls seem to be falling on deaf ears for now.

 Share this article on